JonasAlaif/russol-artifact/README.md

 # Getting started

 Our artifact is provided as a Docker image, which can be run using any recent version of [Docker](https://docs.docker.com/get-docker/).
+Please start by unzipping the `sources.zip` file to the root of the artifact (you should have a `russol-alpha` directory at the same level as this file).

 ## Using the image